 Panelists will discuss how major decisions actually get made in identity programs: who sets priorities, how tradeoffs are negotiated, and what it takes to move from implementation roles into strategic leadership.
 The conversation will focus on real decision points, including budgets, risk tolerance, governance models, and cross-functional alignment, and how experienced leaders navigate them in complex organizations.

-2:50–3:10 PM – Sponsored session: Building for trust at scale
+2:50–3:10 PM – Building for Trust at Scale

 Trust is the foundation of any identity system, but trust at scale is hard.
 This sponsored session explores how organizations are approaching identity architecture, governance, and risk management as their ecosystems grow more complex.